FreeRADIUS/wiki.freeradius.org/guide/radiusd-X.md

 # How to use `radiusd -X` (debug mode)

 This page explains how to read the output of `radiusd -X`.
-The example debug output listed here is taken from the [list help](list-help) page.
+The example debug output listed here is taken from the [User's mailing list](The Users Mailing List) page.

 The first part of the debug output is the *startup* text.
 Once the server is started, it prints `Ready to receive requests`.
 The next part of the debug output is the *packet processing* text.
 Both parts need to be read (and posted to the list!) in order to solve issues.